archlinux/aur/How to add files and paksets.md

 Files in this directory are symlinked from:

 1. `/usr/share/games/simutrans-extended` (shared Simutrans Extended installation)
-2. `/.local/share/simutrans` (paksets only, which is in turn symlinked to `/usr/share/games/simutrans` if Simutrans Standard is installed)
+2. `/.local/share/simutrans` (paksets only, which are in turn symlinked from `/usr/share/games/simutrans`)

 This means that the following paksets are already available here: